mikeyangello9/Website-cY1331283Ck-/public/writeups/Blog001.md

-## 3. To Help Others (and My Future Self)
+## 3. To hopefully help Others (and My Future Self)

-If you’re a student, junior analyst, or self-taught hacker — I hope some of these notes help you shortcut a rabbit hole I’ve already gone down.
-And if you’re reading this from the future, past-Micheal says: here’s what we knew back then.
+if you’re reading this from the future, past-Micheal says: here’s what we knew back then.